 Given this historical context, it is particularly significant that Joy Harjo, Muscogee (Creek) Nation, was named the 23rd Poet Laureate of the United States.
 A prominent activist for equality in Native American and women’s rights, her writings draw on her Creek heritage to explore themes of colonization, imperialism, and the unity of all things.

 Find more from Joy Harjo and other American Indian writers in the Emory Library collection and explore this bibliography of Native American Oral Literature.
-Emory faculty, students, and staff can request books by signing into discoverE (fall 2020 library borrowing services).
+Emory faculty, students, and staff can request books by signing into discoverE (2020-2021 library borrowing services).

 Visit the Emory Libraries collection to learn about other forms of Native American Indian expression through food, community, and historic recipes, music, film, and drama.